What are some factors to consider before applying for a master’s programme in the business school of your choice?

 “You will need to do an evaluation and ask some pertinent questions.”

-What are your objectives for an MBA programme?
+What are your objectives for choosing a Master in Business Administration (MBA)?

 It might be worth thinking about where you are in your career and reflecting on your objectives and aspirations for the future.
 Are you happy with your current function and sector?
 Would you like to take on a more senior role, change your career completely, or start your own business?